notevibes. Free Browser Vocoder

 Choose synth, square, or whisper, set the pitch, and slide the clarity bands until the words sound right.

-Hit Apply Vocoder, preview the result, then download the robotic MP3 to your device.
+Hit Apply Vocoder, preview the result, then download the robotic MP3 at the bitrate you choose.

 Why Notevibes Vocoder